marknelsonengineer-sp23/sre_lab4_memscan/USAGE.md

 SCAN OPTIONS
-      --scan_byte[=HEX]    scan for HEX (a byte from 00 to ff) or c3 (the x86 RET instruction) by default --histogram          scan memory and generate a histogram of byte values --shannon            compute Shannon Entropy for each mmap region and physical page
+      --scan_byte[=HEX]    scan for HEX (a byte from 00 to ff) or c3 (the x86 RET instruction) by default --shannon            compute Shannon Entropy for each mmap region and physical page